294coder/pannet/README.md

-this is a Pytorch implementation of [PANNet](https://ieeexplore.ieee.org/document/8237455).
+this is a Pytorch implementation of [PanNet: A Deep Network Architecture for Pan-Sharpening](https://ieeexplore.ieee.org/document/8237455).

 you can download demo data from this [link](https://drive.google.com/file/d/1Zpxxm-WiIP6354eQn38oGQV4svBhRqLa/view?usp=sharing).